Special Districts List

 County Service Area 33 - Stinson Beach

-Dependent Sanitary and Sanitation Districts
+Dependent Sanitation Districts

 A dependent sanitary or sanitation district may acquire, construct and operate sewage collection, treatment and disposal works within or outside district boundaries.
 It may also provide water services.